apostrophecms/sitemap/README.md

 #### `cacheLifetime`

 By default sitemaps are cached for one hour.
 You can change this by specifying the `cacheLifetime` option to this module, in seconds.
+It must be a number greater than zero.

 **Tip:** To make entering the cache lifetime easier it can help to write it as a math expression, multiplying the desired number of minutes by sixty: